OpenNTI/nti.docs.platform.enduser/adminguide/createcourse.rst

 4. Click "Save" within the course facilitator section to save your changes.

+.. warning:: Please note, if you are currently a site admin, but would also like to facilitate the course, please make sure you assign yourself the Instructor role as well.

 The current roles are as follows:

 - **Course Facilitator:** The term for course roles: instructor, assistant, and editor